-Urgent Need projects submitted after the March 1, 2019 project information form submission deadline may be invited in the first round of invitations for funding.
+Urgent Need projects submitted after the March 10, 2020 project information form submission deadline may be invited in the first round of invitations for SFY 2021 funding.
 To recover from a disaster, an entity may change the scope of an existing project in the IUP by simply providing the proposed new scope and budget to the TWDB without the need to submit a new Project Information Form.
 The Executive Administrator may bypass projects to provide funding to Urgent Need projects.
-An Urgent Need project may qualify and receive funding concurrently as a Disadvantaged Community, Very Small System, and Subsidized Green project, provided funding is available.
+An Urgent Need project may qualify and receive funding concurrently as a

+Disadvantaged Community, Very Small System, and Subsidized Green project, provided funding is available.
 The proposed project must not be for replacement of facilities that have failed because they exceeded their useful life or failed due to lack of adequate maintenance.
+The TWDB may request the applicant provide a sealed response from a licensed professional engineer to assist the TWDB in making its determination.
 For projects addressing contamination levels in excess of water quality standards, the system must currently be in noncompliance with TCEQ requirements and the proposed project must be designed to bring the system into compliance to the extent financially practical.
 Funds will not be provided for acquisition or construction in a Special Flood Hazard Area in a community that the Federal Emergency Management Agency (FEMA) considers a sanctioned jurisdiction or area.